 National Botanic Garden of Wales

 Near the National Botanic Garden in Llanarthne is Aberglasney Mansion and Gardens, a garden lost in time.
 There are 10 acres of gardens, including the Elizabethan Cloister Garden, Asiatic Garden, Alpinum, Upper Walled Garden, Lower Walled Garden (Kitchen Garden), Pool Garden and the 18th century Yew Tunnel.
 The ground floor of the grade II listed mansion is open to visitors and there is also a café and shop on site.
+Coach parking is available and the driver gets free entry and a meal voucher.

 The exterior of Aberglasney House in Llangathen with garden in foreground